arkgao/RCTrans/README.md

    ```shell
    python predict_correspondence.py --case CASE_NAME
    ```
    As mentioned above, we still working on organizing this part and the file is empty now.
 For now, you can put our results into the exp/case_name/pred_correspondence and run the following code.
-(Note, use our predicted results from [here](https://drive.google.com/drive/folders/15g7lB6r1XMR8gNZi_8rZKjg2vkZpAdKy?usp=drive_link) rather than the ground-truth in data.
+(Note, use our predicted results from [Google Drive](https://drive.google.com/drive/folders/15g7lB6r1XMR8gNZi_8rZKjg2vkZpAdKy?usp=drive_link) rather than the ground-truth in data.
 And the result file is a little large, approximately 300 M for each case. )